opentracing/opentracing.io/spec.md

 A **Span** represents a logical unit of work in the system that has a start time and a duration.
 Spans may be nested and ordered to model parent-child and casual relationships.
 Each span has an **operation name**, a presumably human-readable string which concisely names the work done by the span (e.g., an RPC method name, a function name, or the name of a subtask within a larger computation).

-Every Span has zero or more **Logs**, each of which being a timestamped message with an optional structured data payload of arbitrary size.
+Every Span has zero or more **Logs**, each of which being a timestamped event name with an optional structured data payload of arbitrary size.

 Every Span may also have zero or more key/value **Tags**, which do not have timestamps and simply annotate the spans.